Spinning My Dad’s Vinyl

 Credits and copyrights

-We will hear 5 of the 8 tunes on this record.
+We will hear 9 of the 12 songs from this album.

 I do not own the rights to this music.
 ASCAP, BMI licenses provided by third-party platforms for music that is not under Public Domain.